elysiajs/documentation/docs/patterns/mvc.md

 ---

-As being said, Elysia is pattern agnostic framework, and we only a recommendation guide for handling Elysia with MVC.
+As mentioned, Elysia is a pattern-agnostic framework, and we only provide a recommendation guide for handling Elysia with the MVC pattern.

-You may choose to follows or not is up to your and your team preference and agreement.
+It’s entirely up to you and your team whether to follow this recommendation based on your preferences and agreement.